 - This policy applies to all staff of the University.

 - This policy should be read in conjunction with the following documents:

 - workplace means a staff member's regular place of work on University of Waikato premises

-- end-of-life computer means computer equipment which is scheduled for replacement in accordance with the schedule specified in the ICT Procurement Policy.
+- end-of-life computer means computer equipment which is scheduled for replacement in accordance with the schedule specified in the Procurement Policy.

 - The purpose of this policy is to ensure appropriate, equitable and cost-effective provision of computer equipment for staff, and sustainable practices for the recycling and disposal of University computer equipment.

 - The University undertakes to provide appropriate workplace access to computer equipment for all staff whose job requires the use of a computer.